|Coffs Harbour||Session 1||Session 1|

 |Online||Session 1||Session 1|

 Introduces four central areas of psychological interest: biological bases of behaviour; the nature of consciousness; learning; and stress, coping and health.
-The unit focuses on the influence of biological processes and experience in the regulation of individual behaviour, and complements BHS11002: Introduction to Psychology II, which is focussed on the social milieu.
+The unit focuses on the influence of biological processes and experience in the regulation of individual behaviour.
+This unit lays the foundation for Introduction to Psychology II, which is focussed on the social milieu.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.